keenanhi/keenanhi.github.io/blog/about/_posts/2016-04-11-What-Is-Get-Mastered.md

 **That is why I created Get Mastered: as a way for independent musicians, recording hobbyists, and podcasters to foster a direct relationship with an experienced audio engineer, and not only make great sounding audio, but learn how to become better producers themselves.**

 I set out to make Get Mastered affordable for those who are serious about their work, and have based our rates and services off of direct feedback from clients.
-Plus, while we launch, we are offering an [absolutely free master](/) to show you how much of a difference we can make to your audio.
+Plus, while we launch, we are offering an [absolutely free master or mix feedback](/) to show you how much of a difference we can make to your audio and skill development.

 Despite our extensive experience with audio, we are just launching as a business, so please let us know if you see anything you think we can improve.
 Whether technological, or concerning any part of our service, please send all feedback, questions, or concerns to <a href="mailto:services@getmastered.com?Subject=Feedback" target="_top">services@getmastered.com</a>.